std/

 746// Include a number of private modules that exist solely to provide

-747// the rustdoc documentation for primitive types.
+747// the rustdoc documentation for the existing keywords.
 Using `include!`

 748// because rustdoc only looks for these modules at the crate level.